 Are WSU Everett student ambassadors paid?

 Ambassadors will be compensated in the form of a scholarship or tuition waiver.
 Funds will be applied to the student’s account each semester they serve as an ambassador.
-(No waivers will be applied during Summer Semester.)
+(This excludes Summer Semester.)

 What kind of time commitment is there?